College Marching Band Tips for Students and Parents

 college football games, parades, concerts, and special

-a good football team, your marching band could even travel
+with a good football team, your marching band could even

-to college bowl games to perform.
-Many times bowl
+travel to college bowl games to perform.
+Many

-games are located in warmer climates which provides a nice
+times bowl games are located in warmer climates which

 that you choose could offer a variety of options to join